-With that said, if you’re interested in the idea of making money by flipping houses in Arizona in 2022, you’re likely wondering how much profit you can expect from it and what are some obstacles you may encounter.
+With that said, if you’re interested in the idea of making money by flipping houses in Arizona, you’re likely wondering how much profit you can expect from it and what are some obstacles you may encounter.

 If so, stay tuned.
 We’ve covered everything investors need to know in our guide.

 The Arizona real estate market has witnessed quite a change, with home values jumping by 31.5% over the course of just one year.
 And the word is that it will continue to do so over the next few months as well.

 In 2021, Arizona had 90,000 registered renter households, making up 36% of the total number of homes in the state.

 With the evident increase in property value, flipping houses in Arizona encountered another hindrance.
 The obstacle we’re referring to here has to do with the average wage, leading to the fact that most buyers were no longer able to buy or invest.

 The problem here comes from households spending 30% more than their average monthly income and certain neighborhoods becoming cost-burdened.

 Okay, that was a brief overview of 2021.

 Is anything going to change in 2022, and how is it going to affect investment strategies?